sonatype-nexus-community/search-maven-org/README.md

 * Chat with us on [Gitter](https://gitter.im/sonatype-nexus-community/search-maven-org)
 * Connect with us on [Twitter](https://twitter.com/sonatypeDev)
-* Log an issue here on github
+* Log an issue here on GitHub